nesi/support-docs/docs/Getting_Started/Accounts,_Projects_and_Allocations/Project_Extensions_and_New_Allocations_on_Existing_Projects.md

     to purchase computing resources from NeSI (or allocate computing resources from its subscription or collaborator share if it has one).
--   If the project\'s host institution has changed (or is about to change).
+-   If the project's host institution has changed (or is about to change).
--   If the project\'s owner is no longer employed by or studying at the project\'s host institution, and there is no-one at the host institution who has agreed to take over project ownership responsibilities.
+-   If the project's owner is no longer employed by or studying at the project's host institution, and there is no-one at the host institution who has agreed to take over project ownership responsibilities.
--   If the project\'s owner (or supervisor if the project has one) is not authorised to access NeSI facilities due to a refusal to accept or failure to abide by the NeSI Acceptable Use Policy.
+-   If the project's owner (or supervisor if the project has one) is not authorised to access NeSI facilities due to a refusal to accept or failure to abide by the NeSI Acceptable Use Policy.

-## Who may request a project extension? {#01FZGW1M7EKD114NZ6PA7PGRJK}
+## Who may request a project extension?

 A request for a project extension should come from the project owner.
 If the project owner is a student, we will include the supervisor on the extension correspondence.
 The project supervisor may disallow an extension request.

-## How do I request an extension? {#01FZGW1M7E6DGDZEVECGQFQ71F}
+## How do I request an extension?

 You can submit a request for an extension using <https://my.nesi.org.nz>
 or by [opening a support